osmosis-labs/docs/docs/beaker/README.md

 beaker wasm ts-gen counter # replace `counter` with any of contract name
 ```

-With this a package is avaiable in `ts/sdk` with name `<project-name>-sdk` which can be used by any node / js / ts project.
+With this a package is available in `ts/sdk` with name `<project-name>-sdk` which can be used by any node / js / ts project.

 Let's try adding `multiply` method to our contract and see how this works.